 Basically, here at BLI we think we’re different because we actually take the time to practice medicine the way it should be practiced, one client at a time, providing the solutions that actually help our clients age well.
 And while that doesn’t say a lot about healthcare today, it is quite simply, true.
 So come experience “tomorrow’s medicine today” and see why Boulder Longevity Institute is one of the fastest growing boutique Anti-Aging clinics in the country.

-Elizabeth Yurth, MD, ABAARM, FAARM, FAARFM, Medical Director & Founder Boulder Longevity Institute, Senior Partner, Boulder Center For Orthopedics
+Elizabeth Yurth, MD, ABAARM, FAARM, FAARFM, CPS, Medical Director & Founder Boulder Longevity Institute, Senior Partner, Boulder Center For Orthopedics

 Dr. Elizabeth Yurth is a graduate of the University of Southern California Keck Medical School, where she graduated at the top of her class with Honors including AOA, the Dean’s Award, and several other awards for academic excellence.
 She completed her Internship and Residency at the University of California – Irvine and is Board Certified Physician in Physical Medicine and Rehabilitation.

 Following her residency, Dr. Yurth was selected for a very competitive and highly prestigious fellowship in Spine and Sports Medicine with Stanford affiliated Sports, Orthopedic and Rehabilitation Medicine Associates (SOAR).
 There, she had the opportunity to work with the San Francisco 49ers, Stanford Women’s Soccer and Basketball teams, Santa Clara University Women’s Soccer and Men’s and Women’s Basketball teams, and with the San Jose/Cleveland Ballet.
 While at SOAR she trained with some of the foremost leaders in the field of both spine and sports medicine.